ministryofjustice/itpolicycontent/content/confluence/guidance-for-using-open-internet-tools.md

 Remember that it is impossible to delete information after it's released in public.

-For more information on IT Security, consult the information on the MOJ Intranet [here](https://intranet.justice.gov.uk/guidance/security/it-computer-security/).
+For more information about MOJ IT Security, look on the MOJ Intranet [here](https://intranet.justice.gov.uk/guidance/security/it-computer-security/).

-#### Thinking about storage and data retention
+### Storage and data retention

 Various laws and regulations mean the MOJ and its employees are responsible for managing information.
-Some examples of relevant legislation include:
+Some examples include:

 - the Freedom of Information Act
 - the Data Protection Act and General Data Protection Regulation